dipietrantonio/pdf4py/README.md

 extraction).
 In particular, it defines the class `Parser` that reads the *Cross Reference Table* of a PDF document and uses its entries to give the user the ability to locate PDF objects within the file and parse them into suitable Python objects.

+**DISCLAIMER**: this package hasn't reached a stable version (>= 1.0.0) yet.
+Although the parser API is quite simple it may change suddenly from one release to anther.
+All breaking changes will be properly notified in the release notes.

 ## Quick example